 There’s nothing like having a choice, and trying to decide between whether you need a V6 or a V8 can be an exciting and confusing one.
 While the difference between V6 and V8 engine cars can get really technical, the decision regarding which is the best for you is a personal one.
-Let’s break down the difference between V6 and V8.
+Let’s break down the difference between a V6 and V8 engine.

 “Car listing sites are a hassle, how do I sell my car for free?”

 If you’re looking for how to sell a car online, get your free RumbleOn cash offer.
 You’ll enjoy a fast, free, and easy sale with zero hassle and free pick-up.

 Engine 101: What is An Internal Combustion Engine?

 In order to understand the difference between V6 and V8 engine, we need to cover how an internal combustion engine works.

 We all know what a steam engine looks like.
 Conjuring up the image of a steam-powered locomotive is probably the first thing in your mind, and these types of engines were all the rage until the internal combustion engine became the go-to source of power.
 The first commercially successful internal combustion engine was created around 1859 by Belgian engineer Étienne Lenoir, and, in 1876, Nikolaus Otto created the first internal combustion engine that ran on petroleum gas, the predecessor to today’s modern engines.